WGBH/AAPB2/app/views/plain_override/rules-of-use.md

-**2.e.** In using or accessing the ORR, you agree not to (i) act in any way that might give rise to civil or criminal liability, (ii) collect or store personal data about anyone, (iii) infringe any copyright, trademark, patent, or other proprietary rights of any person, (iv) violate anyone’s rights of privacy, publicity, or any other personal right, (v) interfere with the activities of any other user or of the AAPB, its servers, or resources, (vi) use or attempt to use any other user’s password to access the ORR, and (vii) harass or threaten anyone.
+**2.e.** In using or accessing the ORR, you agree not to (i) act in any way that might give rise to civil or criminal liability, (ii) collect or store personal data about anyone, (iii) infringe any copyright, trademark, patent, or other proprietary rights of any person, (iv) violate anyone's rights of privacy, publicity, or any other personal right, (v) interfere with the activities of any other user or of the AAPB, its servers, or resources, (vi) use or attempt to use any other user's password to access the ORR, and (vii) harass or threaten anyone.

 ### 3. Rights